renderex/renderex.github.io/_posts/2022-05-30-How to push to git.md

 ---
-title: This is to test push functionality
+title: How to make changes & push to Git
 categories: [social, misc]
 tags: [renderex computers,servers,workstations] #TAG names should be lowercase
 ---